 E-Scooters Getting Mixed Attention in the Media

 Electronic scooters have been hailed as a revolutionary transportation option by many.
 Lime is valued at over $1 billion, getting funds from both Uber and Alphabet.
 However, alongside the positive news stories, it’s easy to find reports of crashes, scooters that spontaneously combust, and models that have broken in half mid-ride.
 Even when they don’t cause crashes or fires, they can be a nuisance in busy cities.
 People often leave them lying on their side, littering cramped city sidewalks and putting pedestrians at risk of trips and falls.
 Some cities, including Hollywood, have even banned e-scooters from their streets.

 Since electronic scooters are still relatively new, there’s little in the way of legal precedent and legislation that directly addresses this type of transportation.
 In the wake of an accident, a company may offer a small settlement or completely refuse to accept any responsibility.
-Working with an experienced personal injury lawyer may help victims get the compensation they deserve.
+Working with an experienced brain injury lawyer may help victims get the compensation they deserve.

 We’re Here to Help After Your Scooter Accident

 Has a scooter crash left you or someone you love with serious injuries?
 Don’t wait on the scooter company to compensate you for your medical bills and damages.
 Call Fetterman & Associates at 561-845-2510 to schedule a complimentary consultation at their West Palm Beach office.

 - Do Pedestrians Always Have the Right of Way?

 - Am I Covered by Insurance if I’m Hurt in a Ridesharing Accident in Florida?